dotaheor/unify-Go-builtin-and-custom-generics/README.md

 I think they are really good to unify the appearances and explanations of generics.

 In my opinion, the solution has much better readibilities than the generic design in C++, Rust, Java, etc.
-The biggest advantage of this proposal is the new introduced `gen` elements are much like our familiar `func` element, which makes the proposal very easy to understand.
+The biggest advantage of this proposal is the new introduced `gen` elements are much like our familiar `func` element, and using a `gen` is much like calling a function, which makes the proposal very easy to understand.

 Comparing to the current official generic/contract draft, personally, I think this proposal has the following advantages: